menisadi/menisadi.github.io/_posts/2025-12-01-spotifyvslastfm.md

 ---
 layout: single
 title: "How Wrong Was Spotify Wrapped?
-(2024)"
+(Updated for 2025)"
 description: Comparing Spotify Wrapped to Last.fm using ranking metrics like Jaccard, Spearman, Kendall Tau, Edit Distance, and RBO.
 toc: true
 toc_sticky: true